yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Borrower   |          |          |     999oz|    1000oz|          |          |
 |Merchant   |          |          |       1oz|          |          |          |

 The imbalance between Merchant and Bank accounts must be settled.
 The money must actually be moved from the control of Bank to Merchant (or typically Merchant's bank).
-At this point Bank has failed and Merchant is unpaid.
+At this point Bank has failed and Merchant is unpaid, as the transaction cannot clear.
 Bank may create as much money substitute as it wants, but negative reserve is just an [empty promise](https://en.wiktionary.org/wiki/empty_promise).

 |           |savings   |money     |asset     |liability |credit    |debt      |
 |-----------|----------|----------|----------|----------|----------|----------|